 With the Yorkshire Dales, the North York Moors, the Lake District and the coast close by, overnight camps, climbing, potholing, orienteering, caving and other adventurous activities take place throughout the year.

-Hettie, Year 10, loves adventure at Queen Mary’s.
+Isabella, Year 7, loves adventure at Queen Mary’s.

 The Duke of Edinburgh Award